OscarPastry/Carbon-aware-Os/README.md

-# 🌿 OS_project — Carbon-Aware Green Task Scheduler
+# Carbon-Aware Green Task Scheduler

 A **carbon-aware task scheduler** that delays non-urgent computational tasks when grid electricity carbon intensity is high, and runs them when it's low — reducing the carbon footprint of computation.

 Originally written in C, the project has been fully rewritten using a modern **Rust (Axum/Tokio)** backend with **Python** tooling for visualization and simulation.

-## 🏗️ Architecture
+## Architecture

 1. **Scheduler Daemon (Rust):** An asynchronous daemon that exposes a REST API (`POST /add_tasks`).
 It controls OS-level task execution duration via polling carbon API metrics.
 2. **Carbon API Mock (Python):** A local Flask server that simulates changing grid intensity ("low", "moderate", "high", "very high") every 2 minutes.